zkat/talks/2017-09-nordicjs/presentation.md

 # get **fancy** sometimes!

-- **FRP** with **Rx**.js / **Bacon**.js 🥓
+- **FRP** with **Rx**.js 💊 / **Bacon**.js 🥓
 - Learn to love **`Object.create()`** 🤓
 - Compile-to-JS lets us **Explore** 🎮
+- Use Webpack **anyway**

 ![right](elm.png)

 ^ Now, not to contradict myself, but I swear it's still fine to get fancy sometimes.
 Experimenting with new things is how we bring our platform forward.

 ^ There's some exciting stuff on this front: FRP, Functional Reactive Programming, is a pretty neat tool that's been gaining popularity over the past couple of years.
-For example, stuff like rx.js, which you should check out.
+For example, stuff like rx.js, which David is gonna give you a talk about tomorrow!

 ^ Give raw `Object.create()` some love, too.
 I know we're all very excited that we have actual class syntax in JavaScript now, but remember that you've still got a prototype language under the hood.
 Go ahead and push boundaries and see what you can do when you go beyond highly-organized class definitions.

 ^ There's a lot of Compile-to-JS languages these days, too.
 Since you pretty much need to use JavaScript itself on browsers, and everyone wants to write web apps.
 ClojureScript, Elm, TypeScript.
 These are all really neat, and you'll learn a lot just from playing with them.
 I look forward to seeing what kind of stuff we integrate into JS itself after experimenting with these.
+If you're curious about Elm, by the way, Tereza's giving one about that tomorrow, too.

 ---